GaborFicsor/steezy-spatula/README.md

  * Design a visually more pleasing recipe detail page.
  * Make the Django Summernote text field strip the styling of the text if a user is trying to paste it from an external source.
- * Make the page layout better by considering all screen sizes.
  * Prevent the page from reloading when the save/unsave button is pressed.
- * Improve the redirect urls after a successful form is submitted

 ### Accessibility

 <hr>

 * With keeping accessibility in mind, I provided aria-label texts to hyperlinks as well as to buttons.
-Also, a description of the images can be found throughout the website.
+Also, descriptions of the images can be found throughout the website.

 * I tried using colours that are visually appealing while also maintaining a good contrast so that every text is easily readable.